Generalised actuator disk theory: wake development with turbulent entrainment: Results and discussions

 \subsection{Optimal power and revised Betz limit}

 Here, we examine predictions of the new theory for the maximum power coefficient $C_{P,\max}$ and its corresponding optimal induction factor $a_{\text{opt}}$.
 Figures~\ref{fig:cp-blowup}(a) and (b) show zoomed-in portions of the $C_T$–$a$ and $C_P$–$a$ curves near $a_{\text{opt}}$, while figures~\ref{fig:cp-blowup}(c) and (d) illustrate the variations of $C_{P,\max}$ and $a_{\text{opt}}$ as functions of $E_1$.
 The results indicate that as the turbulence parameter $E_1$ increases, $a_{\text{opt}}$ exceeds its classical value of $1/3$, and $C_{P,\max}$ slightly surpasses the Betz limit of $16/27 \approx 0.593$.

-Since $C_P = C_T(1-a)$, it is useful to analyse how $C_T$ varies with $E_1$ for $a$ close to $a_{\text{opt}}$.
-By definition, $ \tfrac{1}{2}\rho U_0^2 C_T = P_D^+ - P_D^-$, where the upstream pressure $P_D^+$ is unaffected by downstream turbulent mixing (see equation~\eqref{eq:P_D}).
-Thus, an increase in $|P_D^-|$ leads to a larger $C_T$.
-From equations \eqref{eq:PPE_solution_semiinf_f=g=0} and \eqref{eq:f_ps+=f_ps-}, we conclude that $|P_D^-|$, and therefore $C_T$, increases when turbulent mixing reduces the initial near-wake expansion, which occurs for $a > 1/3$.
-An example of this reduction by turbulent mixing for a high value of $a$ is shown in figure~\ref{fig:different_E}(b).
-A larger $C_T$ for $a > 1/3$ in turn yields a larger $a_{\text{opt}}$ and a slightly higher $C_{P,\max}$, which was also reported in \cite{liew_unified_2024}.
-Exceeding the Betz limit has been reported in other contexts, such as flow confinement \citep{nishino2012efficiency}, whereas here the mechanism arises from turbulent mixing that lessens near-wake expansion and thereby increases the pressure drop behind the disk.
-A higher value of $C_{P}$ in the presence of free-stream turbulence has been also reported in previous experimental works \citep[e.g.,][]{gambuzza2021effects}.
+Exceeding the Betz limit can be explained by turbulent mixing, which enables a greater recovery of the negative gauge pressure ($P_D^-$) behind the disk to its ambient value ($P=0$).
+Therefore, in the presence of turbulence, the magnitude of $|P_D^-|$ can be larger than in the non-turbulent case.
+The thrust coefficient depends on the pressure drop across the disk ($\frac{1}{2}\rho U_0^2 C_T = P_D^+ - P_D^-$), and the upstream pressure ($P_D^+$) is unaffected by downstream mixing.
+Therefore, a larger $|P_D^-|$ leads to a larger $C_T$ and also a larger $C_P = C_T(1-a)$.